ryaninvents/lichtenberg/README.md

     $ npm install -g lichtenberg

 ## Trying it out
-You can try Lichtenberg with the sample `test` folder included in this repository.
+You can try Lichtenberg with the tests included in this repository.
 Requires [Grunt](http://gruntjs.com/).

 ```
 $ git clone https://github.com/baconscript/lichtenberg.git